opral/monorepo/packages/cli/README.md

   -h, --help            display help for command

 Commands:
-  config [command]   Commands for managing the config file. project [command]  Commands for managing your inlang project lint [options]     Commands for linting translations. machine [command]  Commands for automating translations.
+  project [command]  Commands for managing your inlang project lint [options]     Commands for linting translations. machine [command]  Commands for automating translations.